BarkdogOfficalGithub/ServerManagement/README.md

 # ServerManagement
 ServerManagement (aka cManage, which means CosmicManage or sManage, which means ServerManage) This plugin was orginally developed by CosmicNetworks, but we'll allow you to host this plugin onto your own server!
-This plugin was orginally developed by Falceso, and Ultra-DEV known as Aspectful.
+This plugin was orginally developed by Falceso, and Aspectful.
 If you want to become part of the developing crew, you must follow our requirements [here](https://codedsoup.com/requirements).

 # License